onsi/gomega/index.md

     - It is guaranteed that `FailureMessage` and `NegatedFailureMessage` will only be called *after* `Match`, so you can save off any state you need to compute the messages in `Match`.
 - Finally, it is common for matchers to make extensive use of the `reflect` library to interpret the generic inputs they receive.
 In this case, the `representJSONMatcher` goes through some `reflect` gymnastics to create a pointer to a new object with the same type as the `expected` object, read and decode JSON from `actual` into that pointer, and then deference the pointer and compare the result to the `expected` object.

-You might testdrive this matcher while writing it using Ginkgo.
+You might test drive this matcher while writing it using Ginkgo.
 Your test might look like:

     package json_response_matcher_test